Abbott sales miss signals slowing COVID-19 tests demand as vaccinations take off

-BusinessAbbott sales miss signals slowing COVID-19 tests demand as vaccinations take off

-Abbott Laboratories (ABT.N) fell short of first-quarter revenue estimates on Tuesday due to easing demand for some of its COVID-19 tests, stoking fears of slowing growth for the business as vaccinations gain steam across the globe.
+(Reuters) -Abbott Laboratories fell short of first-quarter revenue estimates on Tuesday due to easing demand for some of its COVID-19 tests, stoking fears of slowing growth for the business as vaccinations gain steam across the globe.

 The company’s shares fell 4% to $119.74 in early trading on Tuesday, having climbed nearly 30% in the past 12 months on the back of explosive growth in the testing business.